Tut-k0/offensive-lab/docs/initial-setup.md

 	2. Go into `Interfaces` -> `Assignments` -> `Bridges` and create 2 bridges.
 	3. BRIDGE0 (the first one) select `LAN` as the member interface and in advanced options select `SPAN` or `OPT2` if you did not rename, as the value for `Span Port`.
 Save the settings.
 	4. BRIDGE1 select `OPT1` as the member interface and in advanced options select `SPAN` or `OPT2` if you did not rename, as the value for `Span Port`.
 Save the settings.
-	5. With these saved we have fully set up everything we should need and can move on to provisioning the other hosts.
+	5. With these saved we have our initial setup complete.
+We can provision other machines at this point or add firewall rules in advance.

 ### Adding Firewall Rules to OPT1/DMZ
 Even though we set up the second network the exact same as LAN, pfsense blocks all traffic on new interfaces by default.